 3D renderings provide retailers the most accurate way to display their products online, surpassing even high-quality pictures and video.
 But the benefits go beyond just aesthetics; by offering consumers immersive tools, retailers make online shopping an active, rather than passive, experience.

 Consumers who can zoom, rotate and explore a product in 3D are naturally more engaged, and the data shows the impact that can have.
-MADE.com found customers who viewed a product in 3D were 25% more likely to purchase, while Forbes asserts that 3D drives 40% more conversions than 2D images.
+MADE.com found customers who viewed a product in 3D were 25% more likely to purchase, while Forbes asserts that 3D drives 40% higher conversions than 2D images.

-Augmented reality, online sales and ecommerce conversion rates
+AR, online sales, and ecommerce conversion rates

 AR is one of the few tools that can impact every part of the sales funnel, from brand awareness at the upper end, right through to product purchases – and it’s this lower-funnel activity that has generated many of the best-known headlines to date.